mikeweitz/git-task/README.md

  - Tasks are branched off of Master, so they should always inherit from live production code.
  - Task branches are long-lived, but not premanent.
  - Tasks branches are progressively merged into environment branches.
- - Any change in a task branch should merge into
+ - Any change in a task branch should merge into all upstream environment branches.
  - Since tasks branch off of master, any previous task changes that occured at later approval stages should be captured by subsequent tasks